jueyang/jueyang.github.io/_posts/posts/2018-09-03-netherlands.md

 I would not know anything about my family until many years later, after I left the country for the United States.

-I studied architecture and geography in the US, then worked full-time as a web designer at a company that visualized geographic and statistical data.
+I studied architecture and geography in the US, then worked full-time as a web designer at a company that visualized geographic and statistical data for organizations like the UNDP.
 I learned how to program through that job.
-It allowed me to become the technologist-in-residence at a graduate school of journalism a few years later.
+It gave me the skills to become the technologist-in-residence at a graduate school of journalism three years later.

-I had an official version of life during the day.
-At night, and during the weekend: I wrote plays.
+I moved from DC to New York.
+During the day, I had my job.
+At night, I wrote plays.

 In 2016 I completed my first full-length play.